Focusing Where Vision Matters: Selective Training for Large Vision Language Models via Visual Information Gain: Details of VIG-guided Selective Training

 \subsection{Instruction-tuning Datasets and the Threshold $\tau_p$}

 For the LLaVA-1.5 family, we employ the instruction-tuning dataset proposed by~\citet{Liu2024improved}.
 In the case of ShareGPT4V, we adhere to the original protocol by substituting the `detailed description' samples within the LLaVA dataset with the high-quality captions produced by ShareGPT4V~\cite{chen25sharegpt4v}.
+For Open-Qwen2VL 2B, we follow the original supervised fine-tuning setup and use a 1M random subset of the MAmmoTH-VL-10M instruction-tuning dataset.
 The specific selection thresholds $\tau_p$ derived at $p=70$ across the models are as shown in Tab.~\ref{tab:suppl-threshold}.